-“Basing meals on dried beans, regular brown rice and produce, as in a more traditional Latino diet, can be very easy on the budget,” Logan said.
+“Basing meals on dried beans, regular brown rice and produce, as in a more traditional Latino diet, can be very easy on the budget,” Anderson said.
 “For the same price or less, you get a ton of food!”

 To offset the extra time and effort involved in giving up processed foods and making meals from scratch, she suggests planning ahead for a week’s meals and cooking in larger batches.
 Leftovers can be frozen or stored in the fridge and eaten for several days.

 Elements of a healthier lifestyle

 The traditional Latino eating pattern shares many similarities with the popular, heart-healthy Mediterranean diet, including the elements of a healthier lifestyle:

 - Preparing and enjoying meals with family or other loved ones.

 - Staying in relationship with your community.
 Farmers markets provide farm-fresh foods and a sense of connection.

 - Walking more, gardening and otherwise connecting with nature.

 Like their Mediterranean counterparts, traditional Latino cuisines also focus on colorful fruits and vegetables, whole grains, lean (often plant-based) proteins, and healthy fats like nuts, seeds and avocados.

 To ensure you’re getting all the benefits of healthy Latino foods, Anderson said, avoid Americanized versions of traditional cultural favorites (this applies to Asian, Italian and other ethnic cuisines, as well).
 And at mealtimes, fill half your plate with vegetables, one quarter with whole grains and one quarter with a lean or plant-based protein.